0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Filtering file-system opertions
-Whilst familarity with the filter manager is somewhat neccassery for the rest of the article , I'll  try to provide a brief summary of the basics, otherwise MSDN is your friend. <br/>
+Whilst familarity with the filter manager is somewhat neccassery for the rest of the article , I'll  try to provide a brief summary of the basics, in any case MSDN is your friend and feel free to skip this section if you ever worked with the filter manager. <br/>
 In order to tell the filter manager what filters to register , a minifilter calls ```FltRegisterFilter``` , passing the ```FLT_REGISTRATION``` structure : <br/>
 ``` cpp
 typedef struct _FLT_REGISTRATION {